spannerci/spanner-examples/README.md

 All the environment variables inside [.spannerci.yml](#configuration-with-spannerciyml) must be defined also to the related section in the Project Settings page of Spanner CI console.

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
 For example:
 - `SPN_BUILDER_SDK`: is the SDK directory of the selected builder
-- `SPN_PROJECT_DIR`: is related to User Directory
+- `SPN_PROJECT_DIR`: is the directory in which the source code repository is cloned in the virtual environment
 - `SPN_OUTPUT_BINARY`: is the filename of your generated binary for testing section use.

   ...